 I love the unpretentious simplicity and understated elegance of Scandinavian interiors.
 Typically relaxed, inviting and pared down, they combine beautiful forms with an attention to practicality, function and comfort.
 There’s a focus on clean lines and natural materials and good design is, it seems, seen as just part of everyday life rather than as a luxury.

 VP: That’s great!
-As luck would have it, here at VictoriaPlum.com we have a range of bathroom suites, such as the Fairbanks and Verso, which evoke the kind of Scandinavian interior you mention.
+As luck (or, more likely, design) would have it, here at VictoriaPlum.com we have a range of bathroom suites which evoke the kind of Scandinavian interior you mention.
 Having canvassed some of your fellow bloggers, these dramas do appear to have had quite an influence on interior design recently, along with other favourites such as Downton Abbey and Mad Men.

-Add some Scando-style to your bathroom with the Fairbanks Suite
+Add some Scandi-style to your bathroom with a Lagom bathroom

 HP: If I’m staying in a hotel I almost always judge the standard of the room by the comfort of the bed and the quality of the shower.
 A refreshing blast under a great shower in a beautiful bathroom instantly creates a sense of comfort and luxury.
 But if the water pressure is too feeble or it’s difficult to get the temperature right it’s a disappointment and that sense of luxury begins to unravel.

 At home, stepping into the shower is the first thing most of us do every morning when we get out of bed.
 Good bathroom designers can make this a reviving and invigorating experience that sets you up for the day and leaves you feeling ready to take on the challenges of the daily grind.